-Serbia, SEE: Competition between local power exchanges in Croatia, Bulgaria, Serbia, Romania instead of integration with existing EU market coupling9.
-July 2015. / News Serbia Energy
+Serbia, SEE: Competition between local power exchanges in Croatia, Bulgaria, Serbia, Romania instead of integration with existing EU market coupling, News Serbia Energy

 Instead of market coupling and integration with existing European platforms local exchanges are being announced to be founded in Serbia, Croatia and Bulgaria beside existing OPCOM exchange.